SkyKingPX/SkyCoins/README.md

 Recipe editing are planned as well as Fabric Support.

+You can use this Mod in any of your Modpacks.

 To craft the first SkyCoin, you need to have these materials: